drewloewe/Grading-System/grading-system.md

 ### Dig Into the Work

 -	**It all counts--there is no busy work.** Don't just show up/log in/keep from being a distraction.
-Those are basic grade-school behavioral expectations.
 In a college course, you need to offer insights, ask questions, answer questions, bring necessary materials, dig into quizzes, class discussions, and activities, confer during workshops, participate in discussion boards on Canvas, and do assigned homework and in-process activities.
 -	If you are asked to do team activities or projects, make yourself available to your teammate, figure out and negotiate how to share the work, and give helpful, honest, detailed responses to any prompt asking you to evaluate your teammate's performance.
 I generally will use [this rubric](https://docs.google.com/document/d/1aTyt2w4UrBqES1jrlHlnNmxtjDqTShSJMAqli1H6sps/edit?usp=sharing) for such a prompt.
 That is also how you will be evaluated by your teammate.
 Blowing off a teammate's input, ghosting, or expecting them to do more than their fair share of work are all breaches of the grading contract.
 I reserve the right to break up teams and assign different grades, if warranted.
 -	Bring (or submit) ["good faith full drafts" (your best effort-in-progress attempting the whole project) for peer review sessions](https://docs.google.com/document/d/1q_s-kbesVB7n7kQKZA2jJ2Vt9V-jv7abUDPOIWP5RSk/edit?usp=sharing).
 -	Give thoughtful, useful, honest peer feedback.
 If we do hard-copy peer review in F2F classes, keep track of peer review evidence so your partner can get credit.